BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 # Transcription Instructions

-> As of release 2.1+, my program allows you to speak a question and have it transcribed to the system clipboard, which you can then paste into the question box.
-This is based on the "faster-whisper" library, which relies upon the powerful Ctranslate2 library and the state-of-the-art "Whisper" models.
-Ctranslate2 supports both CPU and GPU acceleration as follows:
+> As of release 2.1+, my program allows you to speak a question and have it transcribed to the system clipboard, which you can then paste into the LM Studio question box.
+It uses the "faster-whisper" library, which relies upon the powerful Ctranslate2 library and the state-of-the-art "Whisper" models.

 <details>
   <summary>🔥TRANSCRIPTION INSTRUCTIONS🔥</summary>

-### Step 1 - Faster-Whisper Compatibility
+### Compatibility Overview

 <div align="center">
   <h4>⚡Transcription Acceleration⚡</h4>